Your gift is 100% tax deductible.

 Targeted Therapy for Oral Cavity and Oropharyngeal Cancer

-Drug that targets cancer cells with EGFR changes
+Targeting oral cavity and oropharyngeal cancer cells with EGFR changes

-Epidermal growth factor receptor (EGFR) is a protein that helps cancer cells grow.
-Drugs that target EGFR can be used to treat some oral cavity or oropharyngeal cancers.
+Cetuximab (Erbitux) is a drug that targets EGFR and can be used to treat some oral cavity and oropharyngeal cancers.

-Cetuximab (Erbitux) is a monoclonal antibody, which is a man-made version of an immune system protein.
-It targets the epidermal growth factor receptor (EGFR) protein on the surface of certain cells that helps cells grow and divide.
-Oral cavity and oropharyngeal cancer cells often have higher than normal amounts of EGFR.
+This drug is a monoclonal antibody, which is a man-made version of an immune system protein.
 By blocking EGFR, cetuximab can help slow or stop cancer cell growth.

 Cetuximab is given by infusion into a vein (IV), either once a week or every other week.

-Possible side effects of targeted drug therapy
+Possible side effects of targeted therapy

 More information about targeted therapy